fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 To render a pie chart in 3D, change the value of the `type` attribute from `pie2D` to `pie3D`.
 The rest of the data structure remains the same.

-For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=pie3d) page of multi-series pie 3D chart.
+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=pie3d) page of the pie 3D chart.

 A pie chart in 3D looks like :